-This vegan cheesecake is definitely not my first go at making vegan cheesecakes!
+So, this vegan cheesecake is definitely not my first go when it comes to making vegan cheesecakes.
 From the first time I made a vegan cheesecake (in around 2009) I fell totally in love, because honestly it’s better than the ‘real thing’.

 I was at first going to make a vegan dulce de leche for the topping, but at the last minute, had a change of heart.

 I was thinking, why cook a topping when you’ve got this whole no-bake thing going on, why go and stand over a hot stove just for the sauce?